 Two alternative implementation options exist for the mapping of the ApplicationFlowBinding object by the Media AF:

 1. Each ApplicationFlowBinding object of the Dynamic Policy Instance (each one representing a distinct Service Component) is associated with a different MediaComponent object in the PCF, as shown in figure D.1.2-1.
 A single MediaSubComponent is created to describe the downlink and/or uplink aspects of that Service Component.

+NOTE 1: The dynamic traffic characteristics (i.e., data burst size[, time to next burst and] expedited transfer indication) associate directly to a MediaComponent object properties datBurstSizeInd, [timetoNextBurstInd,] and expTranInd.
+These reflect the values of corresponding QosRange properties downlinkDataBurstSizeMarking[, downlinkTimeToNextBurstMarking], and respectively, of corresponding ApplicationFlowBinding’s client QoS specification of downlinkExpeditedTransferIndication.
+When any of these are present the mediaTransportParameters are further associated with the protoDescDl property of the MediaComponent object.

-2. In the limited case where all Service Components share the same minimum desired bit rate, minimum requested bit rate and PDU Set QoS requirements and none of the QosRange objects cites a qosReference, each ApplicationFlowBinding object of the Dynamic Policy Instance (each one representing a distinct Service Component) is associated with a different MediaSubComponent object in the PCF, and these all share a common parent MediaComponent object, as shown in figure D.1.2-2.
+2. In the limited case where all Service Components share the same minimum desired bit rate, minimum requested bit rate, PDU Set QoS requirements and dynamic traffic characteristics (data burst size and/or time to next burst) marking and none of the QosRange objects cites a qosReference, each ApplicationFlowBinding object of the Dynamic Policy Instance (each one representing a distinct Service Component) is associated with a different MediaSubComponent object in the PCF, and these all share a common parent MediaComponent object, as shown in figure D.1.2-2.

+NOTE 2: The dynamic traffic characteristic of expedited transfer indication is not applicable to this limited case as different QoS requirements are expected between corresponding expedited and non-expedited ApplicationFlowBinding objects.

 In both options, the descriptions of the downlink and/or uplink application flow are populated in the fDescs array of the MediaSubComponent unless a qosReference is cited in the corresponding QosRange.